phlong3105/mon/project/detpr/src/swin/docs/conventions.md

 # Conventions

 Please check the following conventions if you would like to modify MMDetection as your own project.

 ## Loss

 In MMDetection, a `dict` containing losses and metrics will be returned by `model(**data)`.

-For example, in bbox head,
+For example, in box head,

 ```python
 class BBoxHead(nn.Module):